dotmjsc/K2450_Arb_I/readme.md

 * **Beep** makes beeps on the SMU for start/end/error indication.
 Try this, it is really nice :)

 * **Assure Timing** If the desired timestep is smaller than the calculated timestep, the run is aborted.
 Why do I need this?
 Let's assume you want to have a rather short timestep, for instance 2ms with a PWL file of 1s runtime, and you accidentally set NPLC to 10.
 Without "Assure Timing" it would run 100 seconds (you'll get a warning though).
-If "Assure Timing" set you rather get an error and the sequence will not run:
+With "Assure Timing" you rather get an error and the sequence will not run:

   ![](doc/Assure_Error.PNG)

 * **Steppy Plot** with this, the current plot in the results will not be interpolated.
 This helps finding problematic timestep settings where a smooth waveform can't be sourced.
 See this example: